 Wen Masters, Ph.D.

 Before joining MITRE in 2021, Masters was deputy director of research at Georgia Tech Research Institute (GTRI), and co-lead of the Commission on Research Next, developing a roadmap and comprehensive strategy for Georgia Tech’s research enterprise.
-She served as director of the Information and Cyber Sciences Directorate at GTRI, and as a principal research scientist at the Georgia Tech.
+She also served as director of the Information and Cyber Sciences Directorate at GTRI, and as a principal research scientist at Georgia Tech.

 Masters was a member of the Society of Industrial and Applied Mathematics, where she served as vice chair for the SIAM Imaging Science Activity Group and the Association for Women in Mathematics.
 She has published several articles in technical journals and conference proceedings, and edited a book, Mathematical Modeling in Optical Science.